-- Percent of controlled substance, regulated chemical and Medical Use of Marijuana certificates/permits issued without complaint. - Percent of cases that resulted in successful prosecution. - Percent of cases released pending further investigation. - Percent of cases referred and accepted by prosecuting agencies. - Percent of cases referred and declined by prosecuting agencies - Percent of cases referred to Federal agencies. - Percent of criminal cases that resulted in asset forfeiture and received by the Department. - Percent of cases investigated and resolved without criminal action. - Percent of drug education /or training sessions conducted. - Percent of inquiries made on electronic prescription monitoring program.
+- Percent of certificates/permits issued without complaints. - Percent of cases that resulted in successful prosecution. - Percent of cases released pending further investigation. - Percent of cases referred and accepted by prosecuting agencies. - Percent of cases referred and declined by prosecuting agencies - Percent of cases referred to Federal agencies. - Percent of criminal cases that resulted in asset forfeiture and received by the Department. - Percent of cases investigated and resolved without criminal action. - Percent of drug education /or training sessions conducted. - Percent of inquiries made on electronic prescription monitoring program.